 Subd.
-9. Uses of information. (a) By January 1, 2011 2012: - (1) the commissioner of management and budget shall may use the information and methods developed under subdivision 3 to strengthen incentives for members of the state employee group insurance program to use high-quality, low-cost providers; - (2) all political subdivisions, as defined in section 13.02, subdivision 11, that offer health benefits to their employees must may offer plans that differentiate providers on their cost and quality performance and create incentives for members to use better-performing providers;
+9. Uses of information. (a) By January 1, 2011 2012: - (1) the commissioner of management and budget shall use the information and methods developed under subdivision 3 to strengthen incentives for members of the state employee group insurance program to use high-quality, low-cost providers; - (2) all political subdivisions, as defined in section 13.02, subdivision 11, that offer health benefits to their employees must offer plans that differentiate providers on their cost and quality performance and create incentives for members to use better-performing providers; - (3) all health plan companies shall use the information and methods developed under subdivision 3 to develop products that encourage consumers to use high-quality, low-cost providers; and - (4) health plan companies that issue health plans in the individual market or the small employer market must offer at least one health plan that uses the information developed under subdivision 3 to establish financial incentives for consumers to choose higher-quality, lower-cost providers through enrollee cost-sharing or selective provider networks. - (b) By January 1, 2011 2012, the commissioner of health shall report to the governor and the legislature on recommendations to encourage health plan companies to promote widespread adoption of products that encourage the use of high-quality,

 Sec.
-4. 2
+3. 2